aloaam/mit-project-page/README.md

 ## What is this repo about?

-This repo contains links to my personal accounts like LinkedIn and to other repos where you can see the projects that I can do.
+This repo contains links to my other projects repos.

 COPYRIGHT